 Where an immediate decision is required during Club activities and it is not practicable to convene the Executive Committee, authority rests with the following Club Officers:

-In relation to operational lifesaving activities, the Director of Lifesaving Services has authority over patrols, training and other lifesaving operations conducted by the Club.
-In the absence of the Director of Lifesaving Services, the most senior authorised lifesaving Member present, including the Patrol Captain, has authority to make immediate operational and safety decisions and all Members must comply with such directions; or
+In relation to operational lifesaving activities, the Director of Lifesaving has authority over patrols, training and other lifesaving operations conducted by the Club.
+In the absence of the Director of Lifesaving, the most senior authorised lifesaving Member present, including the Patrol Captain, has authority to make immediate operational and safety decisions and all Members must comply with such directions; or

-The President is responsible for managing Member behaviour during Club activities and may take reasonable and immediate action where necessary to maintain safety, order and the reputation of the Club.
+The Club Captain is responsible for managing Member behaviour during Club activities and may take reasonable and immediate action where necessary to maintain safety, order and the reputation of the Club.

 Any action taken under this by-law does not prevent the matter being considered in accordance with the Club’s Constitution, By-Laws and Complaints Handling or disciplinary procedures; and